• Skip to main content

 • Add the balls to a baking tray lined with baking paper, making sure to leave some gaps in between

-• With your fingers and hands, gently flatten each ball into a round biscuit shape.
+• Using wet fingers and hands, gently flatten each ball into a round biscuit shape.
 Be super gentle when doing so as the mixture can break easily

 • Put in the oven for 10 minutes for a softer biscuit or up to 15 minutes for a crunchy biscuit if you prefer them like me 🙂 Bear in mind, this recipe is for a crunchier biscuit.

-• Rest biscuits on the tray for 5 minutes then on a cooling rack for an extra 5 minutes.
+• Rest biscuits on the tray for 5 minutes then on a cooling rack for an extra 5 minutes and enjoy your Healthy Anzac biscuits!

 The longer they are left, the more crunchy they will become!